2,520: Faculty Search Rules

 - The screening process (including interview questions) must be job related and standardized for all candidates.

-- HR approval is required at the following stages of the process:
+- Human Resources approval is required at the following stages of the process:

 - Initial requisition (request for fill)